Bear Class (Year 6) 2025 - 2026

 Thank you

-In English this half term, we will be looking at the book A story like the Wind by Gill Lewis.
+In English this half term, we will be looking at the book 'Hansel & Gretel' by Neil Gaiman

 We will be using our different VIPERS skills: Vocabulary, Infer, Predict, Explain, Retrieve and Summarise to improve our understanding of what we read.'